MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ![variable-insolation](fig/variable-insolation.png){.wide}

-Figure: Platform generated using the daily mean insolation during June solstice at the 25° N latitude for a period of 1 Myr starting in 1950 and using a sea level curve obtained by amplifying the insolation values.{#fig:variable-insolation}
+Figure: Platform generated using the daily mean insolation during June solstice at the 25° N latitude for a period of 1 Myr starting in 1950 and using a sea level curve obtained by amplifying the insolation values. {#fig:variable-insolation}

 ## Visualisations